Techtonica/curriculum/_templates/topic-outline.md

 ### Common Mistakes / Misconceptions

-This is something that apprentices might not realize or might assume at first.
+List things that apprentices might not realize, might assume at first, or should avoid.

-Make sure they avoid this: thing
+- Example
+- Example

 ### Guided Practice